TolesaD/telegram-ocr-bot/README.md

-# Telegram Image-to-Text Converter Bot
+# Telegram Image-to-Text Convertor Bot

 A powerful Telegram bot that converts images to text using OCR technology with multi-language support and various text formatting options.